Motrin Childrens Cold Side Effects

 48. Tullio CJ "Ibuprofen-induced visual disturbance."
 Am J Hosp Pharm 38 (1981): 1362

-Not all side effects for Motrin Childrens Cold may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Motrin Childrens Cold may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Motrin Childrens Cold (ibuprofen / pseudoephedrine)